bweatherson/iribook/04s-solving.md

 ## Solving the Challenges {#solving}

 It's not fair to criticise other theories for their inability to meet a challenge that one's own theory cannot meet.
 So I'll end this chapter by noting that the six problems I've raised so far for Lockeans are not problems for my interest-relative theory of (rational) belief.
-I've already discussed the points about correctness in subsection \@ref(mecorrect), and about closure in chapter \@(knowledge), and there isn't much to be added.
+I've already discussed the points about correctness in subsection \@ref(mecorrect), and about closure in chapter \@ref(knowledge), and there isn't much to be added.
 But it's worth saying a few words about the other four problems.

 ### Coins